SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ## fireclickdetector

 > [!NOTE]
-> You can read more about the ClickDetector events [here](https://create.roblox.com/docs/reference/engine/classes/ClickDetector)
+> You can read more about the ClickDetector [here](https://create.roblox.com/docs/reference/engine/classes/ClickDetector)

 Triggers a specified event on a `ClickDetector`.
 If not provided, the distance parameter defaults to **zero**, and the event parameter defaults to **MouseClick**.